Ganeshk750/SpringSecurity/README.md

 # SpringSecurity
 ````
-1.Spring Security with H2 Database
+1.Spring Security with H2 Database(In Memory Database)

 ````